On the Complexity of Barrier Resilience for Fat Regions

 We consider the intersection graph $G_I$ between the remaining regions of $\regions$.
 That is, each vertex represents a region of $\regions$, and two vertices are adjacent if and only if their corresponding regions intersect.
 Similarly to \cite{kla-bcws-05}, we must augment the graph with boundary vertices.
 The partial paths split the boundary of $R$ into several components.
 We add a vertex for each component (these vertices are called {\em boundary vertices}).
-We connect each such vertex to vertices corresponding to pseudodisks that are adjacent to that piece of boundary (Fig.~\ref{fig:fpt-intgraph}).
+We connect each such vertex to vertices corresponding to pseudodisks that are adjacent to that piece of boundary (Figure~\ref{fig:fpt-intgraph}).
 Let $G_{\cal X}=(V_{\cal X}, E_{\cal X})$ be the resulting graph associated to crossing pattern ${\cal X}$.
 Note that no two boundary vertices are adjacent.

 We now create a secondary graph $H$ as follows: the vertices of $H$ are the boundary vertices of $G_{\cal X}$.
-We add an edge between two vertices if there is a partial path that separates the vertices in $G_{\cal X}$ (Fig.~\ref{fig:fpt-forbidden}).
+We add an edge between two vertices if there is a partial path that separates the vertices in $G_{\cal X}$ (Figure~\ref{fig:fpt-forbidden}).
 Two vertices connected by an edge of $H$ are said to form a {\em forbidden pair} (each partial path that would create the edge is called a {\em witness} partial path).
 We first give a bound on the number of forbidden pairs that $H$ can have.

-\begin{lemma} Any crossing pattern has at most $2r^2+r$ forbidden pairs. \end{lemma} \begin{proof} First notice that there are only ``a few'' boundary vertices: since partial paths cannot cross, each such path creates a single cut of the domain.
+\begin{lemma} Any crossing pattern has at most $2r^2+r$ forbidden pairs. \end{lemma} \begin{proof} By definition, $G_{\cal X}$ only adds edges between boundary vertices.
+Thus, it suffices to show that $G_{\cal X}$ has at most $2r+1$ boundary vertices.
+Since partial paths cannot cross, each such path creates a single cut of the domain.
 This cut introduces a single additional boundary vertex (except the first partial path that introduces two vertices).
-Recall that we can map the partial paths to crossings between paths $\tau'$ and $\rho$ and, by Lemma~\ref{lem_patterns}, these paths can cross at most $2r$ times.
-In particular, there cannot be more than $2r+1$ boundary vertices.
-Observe that we only add a forbidden pair between boundary vertices of $G_{\cal X}$, hence in the worst case we have at most ${2r+1 \choose 2}=2r^2+r$ forbidden pairs. \end{proof}
+Recall that we can map the partial paths to crossings between paths $\pi$ and $\rho$ and, as argued in the proof of Lemma~\ref{lem_patterns}, these paths can cross at most $2r$ times.
+Thus, we conclude that there cannot be more than $2r+1$ boundary vertices. \end{proof}

 The following lemma shows the relationship between the vertex multicut problem and the minimum resilience path for a fixed pattern.